Small for Gestational Age SGA

 - Continuous electronic fetal monitoring should be offered.

 The prognosis for SGA babies depends on whether they are constitutionally small, are small because of IUGR, or are SGA due to non–placenta mediated growth restriction (eg, structural or chromosomal anomaly, inborn errors of metabolism or fetal infection).
-Normal constitutionally SGA babies usually have an excellent prognosis assuming there is no other health problem and the prognosis for babies with non–placenta mediated growth restriction will depend on the underlying condition.
+Constitutionally normal babies with SGA usually have an excellent prognosis assuming there is no other health problem and the prognosis for babies with non–placenta mediated growth restriction will depend on the underlying condition.

 IUGR babies are prone to complications after birth, including perinatal asphyxia, meconium aspiration, persistent pulmonary hypertension, hypothermia, hypoglycaemia, hyperglycaemia, hypocalcaemia, polycythaemia, jaundice, feeding difficulties, feed intolerance, necrotising enterocolitis, late-onset sepsis and pulmonary haemorrhage.